 There’s no reason to believe, she went on, that humans are poorly designed, that we are so dysfunctional in our bodies as to be incapable of birthing vaginally, like bulldogs.

-“Do you see anything wrong with napping?” she asked.
+“Do you see anything wrong with napping?”
+Ina May Gaskin asked.
 “I don’t.”
+The audience laughed.

 Yet protocol in most American hospitals is to deprive food and even water to women during labor.

 The women who gave birth on The Farm were in good physical shape, Ina May Gaskin said.
 No one had a car.
 And no one had a bicycle.
 So they walked everywhere.
 Gaskin believes that one of the reasons they were able to have such outstanding birth statistics (no maternal deaths and a C-section rate of less than 2 percent) was because women were in good physical shape.
 Having a baby is a very physical activity.
 The women who live on The Farm now are not in as good physical shape and their births are not as easy.
 So encouraging pregnant women to move as much as they can throughout the day, and to exercise as well is very important.